utnet-org/utility-readonly/docs/practices/workflows/run_a_node.md

 $ export unc_ENV=local
 ```

-NEAR CLI printouts are not always the most useful or accurate, but this seems to
+UNC CLI printouts are not always the most useful or accurate, but this seems to
 work.

 Note that `near` automatically creates keypairs and stores them at